In the Good Old Summertime: Production

 Garland introduced the Christmas song "Merry Christmas" in this film; it was later covered by Johnny Mathis, Bette Midler, and cabaret artist Connie Champagne.

 Director Robert Leonard originally hired Buster Keaton as a gag-writer to help him devise a way for a violin to get broken that would be both comic and plausible.
 Keaton came up with an elaborate stunt that would achieve the desired result; however, Leonard realized Keaton was the only one who could execute it properly, so he cast him in the film.
 Keaton also devised the sequence in which Johnson inadvertently wrecks Garland's hat and coached Johnson intensively in how to perform the scene.
 This was the first MGM film that Keaton appeared in after having been fired from the studio in 1933.

 The picture was filmed between November 1948 and January 1949.

 Garland's three-year-old daughter, Liza Minnelli, makes her film debut, walking with her mother and Van Johnson in the film's closing shot.

 The song "Last Night When We Were Young" was written in the 1930s by Harold Arlen and E. Y. "Yip" Harburg for the Metropolitan Opera star Lawrence Tibbett.
 Garland loved it and wanted to include it in the film.
 It was recorded and filmed but when the picture was released, it was cut from the final print.
 The audio recording of "Last Night When We Were Young" was featured on several of Garland's MGM record albums and she also later recorded it for Capitol Records in the 1950s.
 The entire footage of the number was found in the MGM vaults and included in the PBS documentary American Masters: Judy Garland: By Myself in 2004.

 Reception

 The film was made during the height of the strained relationship between Garland and MGM.
 As a testament to Garland's strong popularity, it was a huge critical and commercial success.
 According to MGM records, it earned $2,892,000 in the US and Canada and $642,000 overseas, resulting in a profit of $601,000.
-According to Variety it earned $3.4 million in the US.

-The film was the second to last one that Garland made at MGM (with the final being Summer Stock).
+It was the second-to-last film that Garland made at MGM (with the final being Summer Stock).
 MGM terminated her contract – by mutual agreement – in September 1950.

 The film is recognized by American Film Institute in these lists: